Bluerock Wildland Provincial Park: Hydrology

-The park protects the Sheep River watershed and extends ecological preservation from the Elbow-Sheep Wildland Provincial Park to the eastern boundary of Kananaskis Country.
-It connects Sheep River Provincial Park with the other provincial and national parks along the eastern slope of the Rocky Mountains.
-The Sheep River, a tributary of the Bow and South Saskatchewan Rivers, is an important source of drinking water for downstream users and must be managed to maintain existing flows and high water quality.
+The park protects the watershed of the Sheep River, a tributary of the Bow and South Saskatchewan Rivers.
+This watershed is an important source of drinking water for downstream users and must be managed to maintain existing flows and high water quality.
 The Rocky Mountains Forest Reserve was created for "the conservation of the forests ... and for the maintenance of conditions favourable to an optimum water supply".
+The Bluerock, Gorge and Dyson Creeks enter the Sheep River within Sheep River Provincial Park.
+The aquatic habitat of the Sheep River in the park is described as "pristine, cold, clear water".